 Around the statue, we can also put some flowers, plants, or fruits to make it more aesthetically beautiful and give the area a bit more energy and life to it.
 In some houses, people have a backyard pool.
 They place the statue near the pool as well.

-Next, check out some no-nos when placing Buddha statues:
+Next, let's check out some no-nos when placing Buddha statues:

 What We Generally Shouldn’t Do When Placing a Buddha Statue

-Although there are many ways to place a Buddha statue in your home or outdoor, there are generally some ideas that we should keep in mind.
+Although there are many ways to place a Buddha statue in your home or outdoors, there are generally some ideas that we should keep in mind.